 Students may indicate their preferred housing options by completing the Housing Preferences Request form online at My Home At Penn.
 The form may be submitted for fall, academic year, or spring housing once a student is accepted into a program.
 A Pennkey and password are needed to login.
 Students will typically receive information via e-mail on how to create a Pennkey and password a few weeks after being accepted.
-For fall enrollment, the Housing Preferences Request must be submitted by June 15; for spring enrollment the request must be submitted by December 10.
+For fall enrollment, the Housing Preferences Request priority due date is June 15; for spring enrollment the request must be submitted by November 16.
 Students who do not submit housing preference forms by the deadline will be placed in any remaining rooms after those who do submit their forms.

-For instructions on filling out the Housing Preferences Request Form, please click here.
+For instructions on filling out the Housing Preferences Request Form for Fall 2017, please check back soon.